 A 20% -30% state tax credit for the rehabilitation of historic buildings used for income-producing purposes

-Applicants are urged to contact the Office of Archaeology and Historic Preservation (OAHP) as early as possible to ensure all requirements are met when applying for either federal or state tax credits.
-Staff provides advice to property owners, developers, and architects concerning appropriate preservation and rehabilitation measures.
-Staff will review applications for tax incentives and make recommendations for approval.
+Applicants are urged to contact History Colorado’s Office of Archaeology and Historic Preservation (OAHP) as early as possible to ensure that all requirements are met when applying for these programs.
+Our staff can provide advice to owners, developers, and architects concerning appropriate preservation and rehabilitation measures.
+In some cases, our staff will review applications for tax credits and make official recommendations for approval.

 That Colorado was one of the first states to offer tax credits for historic preservation?
 2015 marks the 25th straight year that Colorado has offered a rehabilitation tax credit.

 More than 90% of all applications for the State Historic Preservation Tax Credit are reviewed locally by Certified Local Governments.

 To date, more than a thousand buildings have been successfully restored and rehabilitated with the help of the State Historic Preservation Tax Credit.

 Statewide, more than $800 million has been invested into tax credit-related projects since 1990, saving applicants more than $150 million.

 Nationwide, nearly $6 billion was invested in tax credit-related projects in 2013 alone.
 This led to the creation of more than 77,000 new jobs.

 Since 1978, investment in federal tax credit-related projects has created more than 2 million new jobs, $35 billion in additional tax revenue, 450,000 new housing units, and $245 billion in economic activity.